I removed the parts on this post about the Scooter Cannonball Run. It is no longer relevant.

 The future long rides will probably be me riding solo, with only someone like good friends Ken, Drew or my brother David.

 While I have always enjoyed long, fast rides, I am finding that I now prefer a more leisurely ride.
 I will ride a scooter across the country again, but maybe spend more time in interesting cities and parks.
-Stop for lunch in interesting restaurants and towns.
-Maybe even
+Stop for lunch in local restaurants.
+Maybe even smell a rose or two.

 Stopping to see the sights with Mark in California.